Growth and development

 Should my baby be seen by an HIV specialist?

-Your doctor should check with someone who specializes in HIV in children to make sure that you get the information and services that you need.
+Your doctor should check with someone who specializes in HIV in children to make sure that you get the information and services you need.
 Most HIV specialists are part of a team of health care workers (doctors, nurses, social workers, dieticians, pharmacists, physiotherapists and occupational therapists) that can be a useful resource for you.

 More information from the CPS: